 The vehicle offered by CAF USA is a conventionally-powered vehicle (via overhead wire) with a 100% low-floor design.

-A maintenance and operations facility will be constructed at the corner of Henry and Race streets at the northern tip of the first phase's route.
+A maintenance and operations facility is at the corner of Henry and Race streets at the northern tip of the route.

 This will serve as a "base of operations" for the system, and is also the location where vehicles will be brought for maintenance and repairs.